 Our microgreens are sold in a living state.
 Follow these simple care instructions to maximize their potential in your kitchen!

-- STORAGE of GROW PAD: On the day that you receive your microgreens, you can transfer the pad to a plate to keep on a countertop or in the refrigerator.
+- STORAGE of GROW PAD: On the day that you receive your microgreens, you can keep on a countertop or in the refrigerator.
 No special lighting is required- ambient light will keep them photosynthesizing and growing, but they are ready to be consumed when you receive them!

 - WATERING the LIVING MICROGREENS: If you are not going to harvest the product within four hours, bottom water under the grow pad(s) and avoid getting water on the delicate leaves and stems of the microgreens.
 Only a small amount of water (a 1/8-1/4 inch or just a few tablespoons) is required once or twice per day to moisten the roots.
 The microgreens will begin to lean over (instead of standing tall) if they are not receiving enough water.

-- BEST BY DATE: The microgreens will continue to live until ready to harvest (as long as they continue to receive water), but it is advised that you harvest from the pad within three to five days after purchase (although the greens will continue to be fresh in an airtight refrigerator container after you harvest them)!
+- BEST BY DATE: The microgreens will continue to live until ready to harvest (as long as they continue to receive water), but it is advised that you harvest from the pad within five to seven days after delivery (although the greens will continue to be fresh in an airtight refrigerator container after you harvest them)!

 - HARVESTING: Please cut the microgreens 1/2 inch above the compostable coconut grow pad with clean kitchen scissors or a harvest knife.
 The grow pad can be composted or discarded after use as the microgreens will not grow back.

 - STORING CUT GREENS: Once harvested, you can keep the dry, cut microgreens in an airtight container in the refrigerator for another 3-5 days, just like a salad mix!